SGDAOfficial/sgda-site/README.md

 # NOTES

 The Website uses [BootStrap](http://getbootstrap.com/) their website has alot of good resources to help under stand the code.
 Its basically within DIV tags.

+### Did you commit?

+Message Dylan on Discord or Messanger directly so I can push to the server.